Aditya437-bit/Proctor-project/README.md

 # Proctor-project
-This is my first git repo
+This is my first git repository.
+Author - Aditya kumar